-You’ll find the Park Hyatt Paris in the most romantic city in the world, Paris, or course!
+You’ll find the Park Hyatt Paris in the most romantic city in the world, Paris, of course!

 A prestigious property that has a reputation for not only luxury, style and comfort, but also stunning architecture, history and excellent dining, the Park Hyatt Paris-Vendôme in Paris’ second arrondissement is situated in the perfect location for a little bit of Paris and whole lot of romance.

-Also gaining recognition around the world, Chef Jean-Francois Rouquette’s one-Michelin starred Pur is situated inside the property where he has taken dining to a new level of excellence.
+Also gaining recognition around the world, Chef Jean-Francois Rouquette’s one-Michelin starred Pur is situated inside the property.
+He has taken dining to a new level of excellence.

 With nonstop flights to Paris from many cities in the United States there is certainly no reason why you can’t whisk that special person in your life away to a week or a weekend that she won’t forget.

 Inaugurated in 2002, the historical building was not a hotel from the beginning, but it has always been purely Parisian.
 In the past the buildings that make up this property were home to Parisian designer, House of Paquin.
 Always a respected address where celebrities, business tycoons, supermodels and financial elites enjoy, Park Hyatt Paris-Vendôme is the definition of discreet while making every guest feel at home.

 Consisting of five different buildings combined to create one elite whole, the architecture of the hotel is Haussmannian style with interiors the work of Ed Tuttle.
 Tuttle chose a grand elegance to emphasize the theme here while giving a nod to 19th century contemporary beauty.
 The art collection also deserves a mention including work from Ed Paschke, Sam Gilliam and Roseline Granet, to name a few.

 At every turn the property is romantic in its detail and design.
 The rooms are comfortable and larger than many in the famed City of Lights too.